stackabletech/stackable-cockpit/src/README.md

   - `demo`: Demo related functions and types
   - `operator`: Module containing operator related types and functions to install these components using Helm
   - `release`: Module containing the `ReleaseSpec` and installation methods which install individual operators
-  - `stack`: Stacks describe commonly used collections of operators, provides methods to install complete stacks
+  - `stack`: Stacks describe commonly used collections of data tools, provides methods to install complete stacks
 - `utils`: Various utility functions and helper types like `PathOrUrl` or `read_yaml_data_from_remote`
 - `constants`: Constants used across the codebase
 - `helm`: A wrapper around the Go Helm library.
 Provides all Helm-related functions for example for installation of